-This may often be the most convenient Preset to use as it clears the existing mixer to allow you to building your own configuration.
+This may often be the most convenient preset to use as it clears the existing mixer to allow the user to start building his/her own configuration as required.

-On the Clarett 8Pre USB, Monitor Out 1 and 2 and Line Outs 7 to 10 (paralleled as the headphone outputs) are set to receive a custom mix; all other outputs are sourced from individual DAW tracks, as with the other Presets.
+On the Clarett 8Pre, Monitor Out 1 and 2 and Line Outs 7 to 10 (paralleled as the headphone outputs) are set to receive a custom mix; all other outputs are sourced from individual DAW tracks, as with the other Presets.